Preparing for home care

 Preparing for home care can be quite a difficult conversation to have for those that are very independent, and even more so if they don’t agree that they need extra support.
 It’s important that you all talk about home care together and all understand each other’s viewpoints and concerns.

-Usually, home care is required at a crisis point or in an emergency when someone has suddenly fallen ill or has just been discharged from hospital.
+Usually, home care is required at a crisis point or in an emergency when someone has suddenly fallen ill, requires additional support, or has just been discharged from hospital.
 Our specialist care teams are very aware that it may be a period of uncertainty and worry, which is why they will work with you to ensure that a person-centred package of care is put into place, taking into account off all your needs and wishes.

 If you or a loved one is unsure, a great way to begin home care is to start with a couple of hours per week to help out with things like cleaning, taking out the bins and preparing meals.
 This is the perfect opportunity to meet some of our local carers and get used to them being in your home, whilst having regular support that fits in with your schedule.